Harsh1492/RepData_PeerAssessment1/PA1_template.md

 Do these values differ from the estimates from the first part of the assignment?

-**Estimating the missing value doesn't change the shape of the histogram.
-The median and the mean aren't change either.**
+**Estimating the missing values doesn't change the shape of the histogram.
+The median and the mean aren't much changed either.**

 What is the impact of imputing missing data on the estimates of the total daily number of steps?